aornota/redneck/src/md/2000 Opening bids/2100 1-level opening bids/2110 1NT opening bid/- 1NT opening bid -.md

 > {| s:84 h:AQJ6 d:J932 c:KQ7 --shape --hcp |}

-A balanced hand with a "good" 12 HCP () that should be opened {1NT}:
+A balanced hand with a "good" 12 HCP - TODO-NMB... - that should be opened {1NT}:

 > TODO-NMB...